ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - Through an Enterprise Agreement
 - Directly from the web
 - Through a Cloud Solution Provider

+charge begin:
+- Public IP address
+    - Static public IP addresses in the ARM deployment model and reserved IP addresses in the ASM deployment model begin billing the from the second hour after the IP address has been created, taking into account the time needed to properly allocate the IP address.
+Billing for this ends when you delete the IP address resource.
+    - For all other public IP addresses, billing begins when the associated resource is started and ends when the associated resource is deleted or stopped and then deallocated.
+Therefore, it is possible to stop billing by deleting unused public IP addresses.
+- exp
+    - There is no charge for private IP, whether static or dynamic.
+    - Azure Virtual Network is **free**.
+You can create up to **50** virtual networks in all regions with each subscription.
+    - the network interface is free to use.

 cost factors: (Azure provides flexibility for capital expenditure (CapEx) and operating expenditure (OpEx).)
 - Resource type. storage account type, performance tier (standard/premium), access tier (hot, cool, archive)